nukep/smb-vanilla-port/README.md

 # smb-vanilla-port

-A C++ decompilation of the NES games "Super Mario Bros" and "Super Mario Bros 2 Japan" (aka Lost Levels).
+A C (and some C++) decompilation of the NES games "Super Mario Bros" and "Super Mario Bros 2 Japan" (aka Lost Levels).

 This program only reimplements the code, and does not come with level data or graphical assets.